 Any changes in the mark application or certificate of mark registration must be made in writing to the D/IPR.
 The Registrar will amend the mark application or records in the certificate of mark registration as soon as the request and other supporting documents are in order and will then issue a certificate of recordal of change.
-All changes will be published in an online database of the D/IPR and WIPO.
 Changes have no effect against third parties until they are properly recorded.